Changing Agriculture in a Changing Climate: Exploring Farmers’ Responses to Climate Change via Multispecies Ethnography

 Energy Use and Access on the Hopi Reservation

-Delaney is working with the Hopi Utility Authority to better understand electricity and energy use on the Hopi Reservation.
-Her research examines energy burden, both in its monetary manifestations as-well as its emotional and temporal manifestations.
-Through semi-structured interviews she is determining the current energy paradigm and use patterns of households and sentiments regarding electricity.
-Her research is focused on understand household energy burdens holistically as well as residents’ perceptions and preferences regarding electrification.
+Delaney worked with the Hopi Utility Authority to better understand electricity and energy use on the Hopi Reservation.
+Her research examined energy burden, both in its monetary manifestations as-well as its emotional and temporal manifestations.
+Through semi-structured interviews she determined the current energy paradigm and use patterns of households and sentiments regarding electricity.
+Her research focused on understand household energy burdens holistically as well as residents’ perceptions and preferences regarding electrification.
 Read more here.

 Impact of Climate Change on Plant Community Composition in Western Wyoming and Implications for Wildlife Migration